Its purpose is to assist staff and students in anticipating, avoiding, preventing and resolving disputes.

 See our External webpage for more mediation webpages.

-The next meeting of the edr mediators will be on Wednesday 15 April 2015 in River Room 3 (at the slightly earlier time of 12 noon).
-This session will be a follow-up of our LEAN sessions and also a feedback session.
+The next meeting of the edr mediators will be on Wednesday 8 July 2015 at 12.30pm in Carnelley Room 2.20.
+This session will be facilitated by Ewan Malcolm and is entitled Creating healthy communication.
 See our Practitioners' Group webpage for further details.

 A webpage has been created containing information about our 5th Year Anniversary event held at Gardyne Theatre, Dundee & Angus College, on 21/22 November 2013.
 The page also includes a link to a one hour highlight video of the event.